chr-fritz/jolokia-munin-plugin/src/site/markdown/configuration.md

 ## Tag: args
 The tag `<args>` is used to define additional rdd-tool arguments.
 It do not define any attributes or subtags.
-Please refer the documentation of rdd-tool for more information about this tag.
+Please refer the documentation of [munin](http://munin-monitoring.org/wiki/graph_args) and [rdd-tool](http://oss.oetiker.ch/rrdtool/doc/rrdgraph.en.html) for more information about this tag.

 ## Tag: mbean
 The `<mbean>` defines the java bean that should be fetched by jolokia.
 It can be defined for the whole graph or for a